How to Identify Your Skin Type in 5 Easy Steps

 Absolutely.
 Your skin isn’t static.
 Many factors can influence or shift your skin type over time:

-- Medications: Acne treatments or hormone therapy can change how your skin behaves.
+• Certain prescribed products or therapies: Blemish products can change how your skin behaves.

 That’s why it’s important to re-evaluate your skin type every few months, or anytime you notice your current products aren’t performing the way they used to.